gangadharsriram/YOLOV8-with-DeepSort-pytorch-object-tracking/README.md

 This repository contains code for Simple Online and Realtime Tracking with a Deep Association Metric (Deep SORT) implimentaion in Pytorch and intergrated with YOLOV8.
 ## Dependencies

-The code was implemented with Python 3.10 in mind. the can be implemented when the particular requirements is fulfilled.
+The code was implemented with Python 3.10 in mind. can be implemented in other python until the particular requirements is fulfilled.
 The following dependencies are needed to run the tracker:

 * easydict